Fine-Tuning T5 for Custom Text Summarization

 Warning

-The large gradient_accumulation_steps=500 means the optimizer only updates 14 times over the whole run, so this is a quick workflow demonstration, not a fully converged model.
-For real training, lower gradient_accumulation_steps (e.g. 1–8) and increase epochs so the loss drops meaningfully.
+The large gradient_accumulation_steps=500 means the optimizer updates only 14 times over the whole run.
+So this is a quick workflow demo, not a fully converged model.
+For real training, lower gradient_accumulation_steps (say 1 to 8) and increase epochs so the loss drops meaningfully.

 Prediction